SH.03 - Campus Policies

 Tulsa Community College is an educational institution established to carry out the mission of teaching, learning, and service.
 College facilities exist for the primary purpose of supporting that mission and related educational activities.
 The facilities and grounds of TCC are intended primarily to support the institutional needs of faculty, students, and staff.
 For more information, see the College’s policy on the use and scheduling of TCC properties including digital signage.

 SH.03.J – Parking and Traffic Management

 The Board of Regents of Tulsa Community College recognizes that all students, faculty, and staff should have accessible and adequate parking available to them during the time that they are present at any Tulsa Community College facility.
 It is understood that the access to parking is not a guaranteed right but a privilege that requires the cooperation of all persons concerned.
 It is also acknowledged that parking cannot be provided in any degree without some expense being incurred.
 This expense must be borne by the users of the service and cannot be assumed to be provided at no cost.
 The cost will be determined by a fee structure that will be equal insofar as is possible to all users.

-The President of Tulsa Community College will continually promote the development of safe, adequate, and accessible parking at all of its facilities and will support the improvement and maintenance of these facilities.
+The President and Chief Executive Officer of Tulsa Community College will continually promote the development of safe, adequate, and accessible parking at all facilities and will support the improvement and maintenance of these facilities.

 - Drivers must park their vehicles within properly marked spaces on paved surfaces, taking no more than one vehicle space.

 - Unauthorized parking in a designated space is prohibited and could cause the vehicle to be towed.

 - Parking in No Parking Zones, Fire Zones, or along any of the roadway curbing is prohibited.